bunkerity/bunkerweb/docs/plugins.md

 {% endif %}
 ```

-Please note that every form submission is protected via a CSRF token, you will need to include the follow snippet into your forms :
+Please note that every form submission is protected via a CSRF token, you will need to include the following snippet into your forms :
 ```html
 <input type="hidden" name="csrf_token" value="{{ csrf_token() }}" />
 ```

-Retrieving user submitted data is pretty simple thanks to the request module provided by Flask :
+Retrieving user submitted data is pretty simple, thank to the request module provided by Flask :

 ```python
 from flask import request